redixhumayun/redixhumayun.github.io/_posts/2019-02-14-how-the-internet-speaks.markdown

 The first line of code above receives 2 bytes of data from the client.
 Remember that when we converted the length of the string to a binary format in clientSocket.py, we decided to store the result in 2 bytes.
 This is why we're reading 2 bytes here for that same data.

 Next line involves converting the binary format to an integer.
-The {% ihighlight Python %}byteorder{% endihighlight %} here is "little", to match the {% ihighlight Python %}byteorder{% endihighlight %} we used on the client.
+The byteorder here is "little", to match the byteorder we used on the client.

 If you go ahead and run the two sockets, you should see that the server will print out the strings the client sends across.
 We established communication!